Emblematic districts of Lyon

 Confluence

-South of Perrache train station, an 8-minute walk from the hotel, is the Confluence district.This is the area of Lyon that has been most changed over the last 10 years, with the aim of developing a new, more ecological urban area.
+This is the area of Lyon that has been most changed in the last 10 years, with the aim of developing a new, more ecological urban area.

 If you are interested in modern architecture, you can also, while walking in the district, admire the Ycone building by Jean Nouvel, the orange cube, the Pavillon 52, the Monolithe...

-Finally, the Confluence district could be ideal for a family getaway with its circus and funfair at the Quai Perrache.
+Finally, the Confluence district could be ideal for a family getaway with its circus and its funfair at the Quai Perrache.